 Modified Hiring Process for Experienced Officers

 AISD Police has initiated a temporary change to the hiring process.
-The department is now accepting applications from police officers with a current Texas peace officer commission in good standing who have at least five continuous years of full-time law enforcement experience in Texas.
+The department is now accepting applications from police officers with a current Texas peace officer commission in good standing who have at least three continuous years of full-time law enforcement experience in Texas.
 Applicants for this modified process must have less than a 180-day break in full-time law enforcement service.
 Officers who meet this requirement, as well as the other requirements listed for a police officer position with the agency, will immediately move to Phase 2 of the hiring process upon submission of their personal history statement and related paperwork.
-This means that current officers with at least five years of experience will not be required to wait for the next testing day, nor will they be required to undergo the physical fitness or written tests.
+This means that current officers with at least three years of experience will not be required to wait for the next testing day, nor will they be required to undergo the physical fitness or written tests.

 One-quarter-mile run over uneven ground must be completed in 2 minutes 40 seconds.
 The run includes:

 - Clearing a 5-foot chain link fence

 The National Police Officer Selection Test by Standard and Associates Inc. covers arithmetic, reading comprehension, grammar and writing skills.

 - Study guide/practice tests available for purchase at ApplyToServe.com/Study.

 - Applicants must score at least a 70 percent average on all four sections to pass.